niszogen/chatochka/README.md

 You'll be asked to enter your name.
 After that, Chatochka will give you a peer ID, share it with the person you want to chat with.
 To connect with you, they'll have to enter your peer ID in the input field and click the "here" button.
 If everything goes well, you'll both get a notification that you're connected and you'll be able to chat with each other.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [`LICENSE.txt`](LICENSE.txt) file for details.

 Contributions are welcome!
 If you want to contribute, whether it's an issue you've encountered or a pull request with new features, feel free to do so.